 Shipping Terms to Consider When Shipping Duty Free

 Shippers from Canada can choose to pay the import fees on behalf of the receiver via a Delivery Duty Paid (DDP) options that many carriers offer.
+Incoterms and shipping terms for cross border transactions

-The disadvantage of paying import fees on behalf of the receiver is that the bulk of the import fees are often from a value added tax that the importing business may otherwise be able to claim back.
+The disadvantage of paying import fees on behalf of the receiver is that the bulk of the import fees are often from a value add tax that the importing business may otherwise be able to claim back.

-FREE-TRADE-GRAPHICMajor Trade Deals
+Major Trade Deals

 All of Canada's major trade deals, NAFTA (USMCA/ CUSMA/ T-MEC), CPTPP and CETA, include provisions to assist small companies to take advantage of free trade provisions.
 Most notable of the benefits is the easier process for country of origin declarations.